satispay/frontend-assignment/README.md

 - [Glitch](https://glitch.com)
 - ...other

 The code must be available to us in order to evaluate your submission.
+When completing the assignment, please notify the HR and remember to include your code or the link to the exercise.

 ## **Evaluation**